 'Trad' (the author abbreviation of John Tradescant) is the the weed species Tradescantia fluminensis (also known as T. albiflora).
-It is a problem weed.
+While two privet species are the most important woody weeds, trad presents a big challenge for control on the forest floor.
 This is because it can cover the ground in a thick mat that prevents the regeneration of rainforest seedlings.
 It also competes with four species in the same family, Commelinaceae, that are native to Ourimbah Creek.
 These native species are Aneilema acuminatum, Aneilema biflorum, Commelina cyanea and Pollia crispata.

 Where trad isn't growing as a thick mat, it can be weeded by hand.
 Be sure to wear gloves (surgical gloves are best for delicate weeding), because trad sap can cause an allergic response.
 There are also a few points to watch out for.